alliebourden/fableforge/README.md

 ## Module Two Project

 As of March 2024, I have completed my second Get Coding project, FableForge.
 This application was written inReact.js.
-By completing this module I:
+By completing this module now I can:

 1. Understand the 3-tier architecture, limitations and responsibilities of each tier.
-2. Can create fairly complex front-ends using React.js without help.
+2. Create fairly complex front-ends using React.js without help.
-3. Can be hired as a junior front-end developer.
+3. Be hired as a junior front-end developer.

 ## FableForge